lego0901/CP_Library/README.md

 - OS: Ubuntu 18.04.4 LTS
 - Compiler: g++ 7.4.0 with C++17
-- Programming: Vim 8.0 on Ubuntu Bash Shell
+- Programming: Vim 8.0 on Ubuntu Bash Shell (CUI)
   - Plugin 'VundleVim/Vundle.vim' is installed (But don't need to use on C++)
     - Plugin 'The-NERD-tree' is useful.
 - 'vimrc, cvimrc' inside ```/vim``` is located in the home directory, as named '.vimrc, .cvimrc'